Who are we?

 - The right to object: the right to object to your personal data being processed.

 - Rights in relation to automated decision making and profiling: the right to not have decisions made about you as an individual that are solely automated.

-If you have any questions or concerns about the way in which your personal data is processed by us, please contact:
+If you have any questions or concerns about the way in which your personal data is processed by us, or require copies of any of the documents on our websites, please contact: